gagle/node-properties/README-1.0.0.md

 a = ["string", 1, true]
 ```

-if the namespaces are enabled the following two properties create the same object:
+If the namespaces are enabled the following two properties create the same object:

 ```
 a = {\